muratk3n/thirdwave/en/README.md

 ---

-It's not surprising fascists sometime [offering](2020/07/right-acting-left.md) hard-left policies.
+It's not surprising fascists sometimes [offering](2020/07/right-acting-left.md) hard-left policies.

 "[T]he Brasilian government launched the benefits ... with an average